 Firstly, some Peter Drucker quotes which are short, to the point, and will hopefully give you cause to think:

-A major focus of “The Happy Manager”, is the recognition that a strength-based approach to management is needed.
+A major focus of this site is the recognition that a strength-based approach to management is needed.
 Although we might intuitively agree with this statement, so much of what we see in organisations is a focus on weaknesses and correcting problems.
 There is a growing emphasis on the need to address this mis-direction, to build on strengths rather than weaknesses, though this “modern” thinking is not really new at all.

 Ever ahead of his time, Peter Drucker was advocating just such an approach, from as early as the 1950’s.